civo/docs/content/docs/kubernetes/index.md

 ### General Community Support

-If you have questions about using Civo services, [join our Slack community](https://civo-community.slack.com/).
-Staff and Ambassadors have a logo next to their names to make them easily identifiable.
+If you have any questions about using Civo services, once you sign up you will be able to [join our Slack community](https://civo-community.slack.com/) to discuss it with Civo staff and community members.
+Access to the Civo Community Slack is by invitation.
+If you don't have a confirmation email or can't locate your sign-up information, [reach out to Civo support](https://www.civo.com/contact) to get an invitation.

-Ambassadors are trusted and knowledgeable community members who are glad to help out if you have questions.